A respectful partnership encouraging student development to reach their full potential.

 Each student is known as a unique individual, made in the image and likeness of God.

-- Students from over twenty towns in the Shoreline and River Valley region, including Old Saybrook, Clinton, Westbrook, Killingworth, Madison, Guilford, East Haddam, Essex, Deep River, Chester and Old Lyme.
+- Students from over twenty towns in the Shoreline and River Valley region, including Old Saybrook, Clinton, Westbrook, Killingworth, Madison, Guilford, East Haddam, Essex, Deep River, Chester, Old Lyme, East Lyme and Niantic.

 - Students adhere to a uniform dress code purchased through an established company.